UNEcosc250/amdramFizzBuzzTutorial1/README.md

 Play keeps counting even after `Wrong`s.

 There are two versions of the game.
-One uses untyped actors (classic actors) and the other uses typed actors.
-For each case:
+Both use Amdram, but they are set up in different styles

+1. `functional` sets the Actors up using a functional programming style
+2. `untyped` uses inheritence and sets them up as if they were untyped actors (by having the MessageHandlers accept Any)

+In each case, your task is just to play with the actors and get a feel for how they work.

 1. In `MyApp`, set up a ring of `Terrible` players and start them playing.
    They will get it all wrong, but won't even know.